 - Don’t leave your cooking unattended.

-- Wear tight-fitted sleeves so they don’t catch fire from the stove.
+- Wear tight-fitted sleeves so your clothes don’t catch fire from the stove.

 - Turn handles away from your body.